 Social Action Opportunities

-Environmental Justice Committee
+First Parish in Bedford Environmental Justice Committee (EJC)

-• Sponsoring long term efforts to limit the use of cars;
+• Sponsoring long-term efforts to limit the use of cars

 • Developing religious education activities for youth and adults